 The next aspect of Recovery Nutrition relates to the nutrition and hydration provided before and during a workout.
 The protein consumed before a workout provides the amino acids that are available to the body immediately post-workout to start the recovery process.
 This is part of the reason that you don’t have to necessarily slam a protein shake within 30 minutes of a workout (see here), though this is highly dependent on training frequency/duration and if the gymnast has two-a-day workouts.

 The carbohydrates consumed pre and intra-workout will replace what the body is using during anaerobic exercise like gymnastics and spare the body from breaking down the muscle tissue for energy.
 As glycogen stores decline, the rate of perceived exertion increases, and muscle breakdown increases.
-Carbohydrate is “protein sparing” and thus should not be restricted.
+Carbohydrates are “protein sparing” and should not be restricted.
 Using percentages of the diet as carbohydrate is out of favor as weight-based dosing of macronutrients is more specific to the athlete.
 Which is how I work with my high-level 1:1 gymnast nutrition coaching clients.

 Neglecting pre and intra-workout nutrition will impair the body’s ability to adequately recover post-workout.
 Even if the gymnast is consuming post-workout nutrition, it will serve to pay the “debt” from no pre/intra-workout nutrition and won’t go towards actually rebuilding stronger and fully repairing the body.
 In short, if you don’t replace the energy (calories) the body is using during a workout, the body will be left in a deficit and is forced to break down muscle tissue for energy which impairs full adaption to training.

 There is a myth about post-workout nutrition in terms of having to eat IMMEDIATELY post workout or you’ll “lose the gainz”.
 This isn’t necessarily true.
 For most gymnasts practicing 3-4 hours a day the next meal/snack after practice is usually sufficient if consumed within 1-2 hours.
-If the gymnast has practice from 4-8PM and skips dinner when she gets home because it’s “too late”, that’s an issue.
-If the gymnast has practice from 8-1PM and then skips lunch because they had intra-workout fuel and are worried about “eating too much”, that’s also a problem (real life story).

 Post-workout protein is about attaining the “leucine threshold” so that muscle protein synthesis (MPS) is maximally stimulated.
 We know from the research that it takes bout 20-40 g of high-quality protein (contains 3g leucine, animal proteins) to “turn on” MPS.
 How much protein is dependent on whether this is a post-workout snack or meal and what has already been consumed.
 Nutrition is about “context”.
 Just giving a blanket recommendation of 20-40g protein post-workout and other 20-40g at the meal when the gymnast arrives home could be too much for a young high-level gymnast or even inadequate depending on age, weight, goals, gender, etc.